 - The ROS Software wiki page provides detailed information on the ROS software on which ROS-Industrial is based.

-- ROS-Industrial is released under the business-friendly BSD license.
+- ROS-Industrial is released under the business-friendly BSD and Apache 2.0 licenses.